jgoulah/mastering-failure/oscon2015.md

 - continually ask "What are we missing?" until those involved feel its complete
 - continually ask "Does everyone agree this is the order in which events took place?"
-- make sure to include important times for events that happened (alerts, discoveries, etc)
+- make sure to include important times for events that happened (alerts, discoveries)
 - reach a consensus on the timeline and move on to the discussion

 ---